Last Updated on February 13, 2021

 Miami to Key West Road Trip Planning

 The Florida Keys is an archipelago of 800 tropical islands that stretches 120 miles off the coast of Florida.
-The Keys begin just south of Miami and continue to the uninhabited Dry Tortugas National Park, 70 miles from Cuba.
-These vacation planning tips will help you make the most of your road trip adventure from Miami to Key West!
+The Keys begin just south of Miami and continue to the uninhabited Dry Tortugas, one of the most remote U.S. National Parks.
+These vacation planning tips will help you make the most of your road trip adventure from Miami to Key West with quirky local spots, popular sights, and beautiful Florida beaches.

 The Best Time to Visit the Florida Keys